lidongYang22/Autonomous-microrobot-swarm-navigation/README.md

 Sample codes includes:
 * Training the two DNNs for swarm distribution planning
-* Demonstration of the distribution planning in a channel environment
+* Demonstration of the distribution planning in different environments
 * Demonstration of the trajectory planning in a channel environment

 ## Table of contents